ant-design-blazor/ant-design-blazor/site/AntBlazor.Docs/Demos/Components/DatePicker/demo/globalization.md

 ## en-US

 We can set the default globalization formatting with `CultureInfo` Property.
-The default is `CultureInfo.CuurrentCulture`.
+The default is `CultureInfo.CurrentCulture`.